 NUMBER OF BIOMES: 5

 National Parks & Nature Reserves: 5

 HIKE IN STYLE

-The Eden to Addo is a 'Slackpack' hike and is walked in ‘Safari Style’, where your main pack is transported for you, so all you carry is a small day-pack with your lunch and wet-weather gear.
+The Eden to Addo hikes are ‘Slackpack’ hikes walked in ‘Safari Style’, where your main pack is transported for you, so all you carry is a small day-pack with your lunch and wet-weather gear.

 On reaching camp at the end of the day you will find your safari tent already set-up, a fire on the go and a beverage of your choice.
 Meals are hearty and nutritious made by our amazing bush chef with mostly locally sourced products and ethically sourced free range chicken, eggs and lamb.
 All you need to do is put one foot in front of the other and take in the beauty and vast open spaces that surrounds you.

 Washing consists of bucket showers made available wherever there is sufficient water.

 On registration we will send you a link to a comprehensive booklet on what to bring and how to get fit.